 2. Speed Advanced Level 1

 10T – Sphere 360 is an advanced all angles level that trains you in every way possible when it comes to flicking.
 Vertical and horizontal alignments, pathing, speed, .. all in a 360° arena.
 Listening closely to spawn sounds will also up your ability to achieve high scores.

 10 Heads – Circle 160 is the perfect level for practicing shooting headshots as the targets are only hittable by doing so.
 They also all spawn at ground level, so there’s only horizontal variation here.
 However, the targets themselves are pretty small.
 So being an accuracy level, you should verify your crosshair first before pulling the trigger.

 4. Accuracy Basic Level 6

 4T – Pressure is a level where all the targets move towards you in a straight line.
 However, because of the angle, they will actually have a trajectory that changes their horizontal and vertical alignment as they get closer to you.
 Target prioritization is another key to nailing this one.

 In what games do you need good flicking aim the most?

 Flicking your aim is good for all types of FPS games.
 Flick shots are super useful and versatile addition to the arsenal of every good FPS player and can find application on tactical shooters, arena shooters, battle royale games, you name it.
 Flicking is also good for low RPM weapons like snipers and revolvers.
 This means that flicking while aiming down sights is an important training scenario too.
-Flick shots are also included in the COD Aim Training and CSGO Aim Training.
+Flick shots are also included in the COD Aim Training and CS2 Aim Training.
 Here are some of the games where you need flick shots the most: